mihasya/mihasya.github.com/_posts/2014-09-02-Allow-aws-iam-users-to-manage-their-own-mfa-device.md

 The critical thing is to give everyone JUST what they need and no more.
-Since you've already secured your root account, you can likely curtail the breach of an IAM account fairly quickly, but it's best if the account can wreak minimal havoc in the first place.
+Since you've already secured your root account, you can likely curtail the breach of an IAM account reasonably quickly, but it's best if the account can wreak minimal havoc in the first place.
 For example, if a compromised account was able to fiddle with the credentials of other users, the exposure and cleanup effort would increase greatly.

-Unfortunately, the IAM permissions policy system is fairly arcane.
+Unfortunately, the IAM permissions policy system is rather arcane.
 That is an undesirable property for a security-related system to have (easy to get wrong), but alas, it's the one we've got.